jtobin/jtobin.github.io/_posts/2016-10-26-comonadic-mcmc.md

 If you’re interested in playing with it, I've dumped the code from this post into [this gist][gist].

-Thanks to Niffe Hermansson for reviewing a draft of this post.
+Thanks to Niffe Hermansson and Fredrik Olsen for reviewing a draft of this post.

 [sppl]: https://medium.com/@jaredtobin/a-simple-embedded-probabilistic-programming-language-17bdaa08ed99#.dl2lt6cre
 [recs]: https://medium.com/@jaredtobin/a-tour-of-some-useful-recursive-types-8fa8e423b5b9#.j4z9r7vzd